kaliop-uk/kueueingbundle-kinesis/readme.md

 ## Installation

-1. Install the bundle.
+1. Install the bundle via Composer.

 3. Enable the KaliopQueueingPluginsKinesisBundle bundle in your kernel class registerBundles().
+    Also enable the DoctrineCacheBundle.

 4. Clear all caches if not on a dev environment